Lumbar–peritoneal shunt: Placement

-The lumbar–peritoneal shunt is inserted between two of the vertebrae in the lumbar region of the spine into the Subarachnoid cavity, also known as the Subarachnoid space.
-The Subarachnoid cavity is a spongy tissue-filled cavity that surrounds the brain and spinal cord, and this is where cerebrospinal fluid (CSF) is contained.
-The shunt is placed under the skin and continues around the oblique muscles on one side of the body, and terminates at the peritoneal cavity, a cavity in the abdomen area of the body.
-Once in place the lumbar–peritoneal shunt is used to drain the excess cerebrospinal fluid from the brain via the Subarachnoid cavity and transport it to the peritoneal cavity, where it is eventually absorbed by the organs and passed out of the body during urination.
+The lumbar–peritoneal shunt is inserted between two of the lumbar vertebrae of the spine into the subarachnoid space.
+The subarachnoid space is a spongy tissue-filled cavity that surrounds the brain and spinal cord, where cerebrospinal fluid (CSF) is contained.
+The shunt is placed under the skin, continues around the oblique muscles on one side of the body, and terminates at the peritoneal cavity, a cavity in the abdomen area of the body.
+Once in place the lumbar–peritoneal shunt is used to drain the excess cerebrospinal fluid from the brain via the subarachnoid space and transport it to the peritoneal cavity, where it is eventually absorbed by the organs and passed out of the body during urination.

-The operation is performed under General anesthetic by a neurosurgeon and usually takes a couple of hours.
+The operation is performed under general anesthetic by a neurosurgeon and usually takes a couple of hours.
 Patients with lumbar–peritoneal shunts are left with two scars; a vertical scar down part of the lumbar of the spine, and a horizontal scar across the upper abdomen.
 A lumbar–peritoneal shunt is expected to remain in situ for the lifespan of the patient unless revisions or relocation of the shunt is required.
-In some cases the shunt has been removed completely; however, this is very rare as it is difficult to determine when a patients condition has changed to enable them to be independent of the shunt and relapse of the condition can occur requiring the patient to undergo surgery for the placement of a shunt again.
+In some cases the shunt has been removed completely; however, this is very rare as it is difficult to determine when a patient's condition has changed to enable them to be independent of the shunt and relapse of the condition can occur requiring the patient to undergo surgery for the placement of a shunt again.

-A Lumbar subcutaneous shunt (LS shunt) differs from these types of shunt in that the cerebrospinal fluid drains into the potential space immediately under the skin.
+A lumbar subcutaneous shunt (LS shunt) differs from these types of shunt in that the cerebrospinal fluid drains into the potential space immediately under the skin.
 A narrow tube is inserted into the subarachnoid space in the lumbar part of the back during a lumbar puncture.
 It is then fed under the skin to a site where it can drain fluid, usually in the flank.